senzing-garage/knowledge-base/HOWTO/use-senzingapi-runtime.md

    - **DOCKER_BASE_IMAGE** - The Docker image to build upon.
      It will be used as the Dockerfile's `FROM` value.
+     This may be an image that has been "blessed" by an organization.
      The image must be a debian-based Linux distribution (e.g. `debian`, `ubuntu`, and
      [others](https://en.wikipedia.org/wiki/List_of_Linux_distributions#Debian-based))